 Devices and Designs

-At the Annual Float-Building workshop and on other occasions, TOGA will either help you build some of these devices, or will build one for you.
+At TOGA's Annual Float-Building workshop and on other occasions, TOGA will either help you build some of these devices, or will build one for you.
 Or you may purchase them at our float sales.
 Keep posted with our Newsletters and calendar.

 Taylor Float

-Bottom cage
+Bottom Cage

 39in. by 23in. by 6in.
 Holds up to 300 market-size oysters.
 Use only with firm bottom.